 Cordova provides WebView, which is used in the entire application, whatever you make using HTML and CSS will combine inside WebView to display user interface.
 So, it builds a hybrid application, which mixes web view and native application components.

 It is a part where you write your application interface code.
-It implemented as a web page only.
+It is implemented as a web page only.
 Generally, we used index.html while building any web application and used CSS, JS in combination to make it interactive and functional.
 Your code as the app runs inside WebView with a native wrapper of any platform like Android or iOS.

 Native wrapper of your application contains config.xml, which is responsible for containing each information about the app.
 It tells us exactly how it affects our application functioning.
 It is the area which you describe plugins used (to access device-level API’s) in the app and other configuration like portrait mode, app icon, and app start-up screen.